portsoc/hangman-in-branches/README.md

 ### Option 1: Using a shell

+Open a terminal or command prompt and navigate to the project's root directory.
-Navigate to the `hangman-in-branches` folder in a shell and run the following command:
+Once in `hangman-in-branches` folder, run the following command:

 ```
 node hangman.js